includeamin/COVID-19/README.md

 python3 test_model_1_image.py -i ./dataset/one/covid/Chest.jpeg  -m ./SavedModel/amin.hdf5
 ```

-# Todo
-- Simple API for upload new images and gathering new datasets. data immediately predict by the system and validate by the user for the cleaner dataset.

 ## API ( WIP )
 for gathering more images and make the dataset better, I create e simple API for upload the X-RAY image like below examples:

 ![](/dataset/validation/covid/01.jpeg)
 ![](/dataset/validation/covid/02.jpeg)
 ![](/dataset/validation/covid/03.jpeg)